FAQs

 I am applying for a license in another state and they need verification of my North Dakota license.
 What do I need to do?

-If you need a license verification sent to a location outside of the U.S., you will need to mail your request to the Board along with a check or money order in U.S. funds for $30.00.
+If you need a license verification sent to a location outside of the U.S., you will need to mail your request to the Board along with a check or money order in U.S. funds for $30.
 Please clearly indicate the address where the verification is to be sent.
+For more information, visit the Request License Verification on the Board's website.

 Can a license be issued without receipt of the federal/state background check?